-If you haven’t noticed, all the “mk_” functions in ezplot has one and only one input parameter, namely, a data frame.
-And they all output functions that can be called to make plots by passing in variables (surrounded by quotations) in the data frame.
-This design came from the simple idea that functions can return functions instead of values.
+mk_xxx() functions in ezplot takes one and only one argument, namely, a data frame.
+They all return plotting functions that take names of variables from the data frame as input.
+This design came from the simple idea that functions can return functions.

-plt() to draw histogram for Sepal.Length.
+Let’s draw a histogram for